nibio-org/vips-backend-single-server/README.md

 # VIPS Backend single server

-Scripts and documentation for configuring the VIPS backend systems (VIPSLogic, VIPSCoreManager and VIPSCore) on a single Linux server
+This repository contains scripts and documentation for configuring the VIPS backend systems (VIPSLogic, VIPSCoreManager and VIPSCore) on a single Linux server.

+## Requirements
+- Ubuntu Linux 18.04 TLS

+## Instructions

 In order to clone this repository, issue this command: